 Other Requirements for Filing the Section 15 Declaration

-Besides the requirement of continuous use over five consecutive years, the Section 15 Declaration may only be filed if (1) there has been no final decision adverse to the owner’s claim of ownership in the mark or the owner’s right to maintain registration of the mark, and (2) there is no pending legal proceedings in a court or in the USPTO that involves the owner’s claim of ownership in the mark or the right to maintain registration of the mark.
-In other words, if a third-party has filed a trademark infringement lawsuit or trademark cancellation against the owner of the trademark registration, the owner may not file the Section 15 Declaration until such legal proceeding has been resolved and the owner has successfully defended its rights to the trademark.
+Besides the requirement of continuous use over five consecutive years, the Section 15 Declaration may only be filed if (1) there has been no final decision adverse to the owner’s claim of ownership in the mark or the owner’s right to maintain registration of the mark, and (2) there are no pending legal proceedings in the USPTO or a court of law that involve the owner’s claim of ownership in the mark or the right to maintain registration of the mark.
+In other words, if a third-party has filed a trademark cancellation or a trademark infringement lawsuit against the owner of the trademark registration, the owner may not file the Section 15 Declaration until such legal proceeding has been resolved and the owner has successfully defended its rights to the trademark.
 If a court or the USPTO rules against the owner, then the owner is precluded from filing the Section 15 Declaration.

 Finally, you may only file the Section 15 Declaration if the mark was in continuous use for five consecutive years in connection with ALL of the products/services listed in the registration.
 So, for instance, if your trademark registration covers “shirts” and “hats,” but you only have continuous use of your mark for five consecutive years in connection with “shirts,” then you must (1) not include “hats” in the Section 15 Declaration, or (2) wait to file the Declaration until you have continuous use of your mark for five consecutive years in connection with both “shirts” and “hats.”